tean-lai/tean-lai.github.io/content/wiki/ocaml-avoid-redundant-allocations.md

 Line 3 is the problem, there the branch reallocates a new object in memory that is structurally the same.

-A more-performant, but structurally equal is the following alternative:
+A more-performant, but structurally equal implmenetation is the following alternative:
 ```ocaml
 match x with
   | None -> Some 0
   | Some n -> x
 ```

-It's a small change, but it can make a difference at a bigger scale.
+It's a small change, but it can make a difference at a large scale.

 ## Hash-consing
 Sometimes it's hard to avoid reallocating objects with the same structure.